EXCLUSIVE-Germany to propose Beirut port reconstruction with 'strings attached' - sources

 By John Irish, Joseph Nasr and Ellen Francis

-A chemical explosion at the port last August killed 200 people, injured thousands and destroyed entire neighbourhoods in Lebanon's capital, plunging the country deeper into its worst political and economic crisis since the 1975-1990 civil war.
+A chemical explosion at the port last August killed 200 people, injured thousands and destroyed entire neighbourhoods in the Lebanese capital, plunging the country deeper into its worst political and economic crisis since the 1975-1990 civil war.

 According to two diplomatic sources with knowledge of the plans, Germany and France are vying to lead reconstruction efforts.
-Berlin will on April 7 outline a proposal that the European Investment Bank has agreed to help fund that would clear the area and reconstruct facilities, they said.
+Berlin will on April 7 outline its proposal, which the diplomats said would in principle include support from the European Investment Bank (EIB), to help fund the clearing of the area and reconstruction facilities.

+An EIB spokesman said it was aware of the proposal put forward by the port of Hamburg and its consultancy team for the reconstruction of the port of Beirut and surrounding areas.

+"However, there currently is no financing offer by the EIB.
+Any EIB financing would be subject to due diligence and have to follow the Bank’s usual processes for such operations," he said.

+It would also need to comply with the EIB’s procurement guidelines, environmental and social standards, he said.

+"The Bank stands ready to support the Lebanese people and reconstruction efforts as part of Team Europe and alongside its partners, the international community and all stakeholders."

-One of the sources estimated EIB funding in the range of 2 billion to 3 billion euros.
+One of the sources estimated EIB funding could be in the range of 2 billion to 3 billion euros.

 A senior Lebanese official confirmed that Germany was due to present a comprehensive port reconstruction proposal.

-Neither the German foreign ministry nor consultancy firm Roland Berger, which the diplomatic sources said put the plan together, immediately responded to requests for comment.
-The EIB was not immediately available for comment.
+Neither the German foreign ministry nor consultancy firm Roland Berger, which the diplomatic sources said put the plan together, responded to requests for comment.

 The two diplomatic sources said Lebanon's political elite first need to agree on the make-up of a new government to fix public finances and root out corruption, a condition which donors, including the International Monetary Fund, are also insisting on before they will unlock billions of dollars in aid.